 Now, the ape was initially described as a frothing fool who is simply imitating Zarathustra’s words without understanding.
 But Zarathustra’s interrogation here implies that there is perhaps more to him than his present state might suggest.
 So let us assume for the moment that the ape, despite his failings, is still a philosopher—or at least aspires to be one.
 Zarathustra says that he became a frog and a toad from living in a swamp for so long.
 His virulent disgust towards the city is thus not an essential aspect of his character, but rather has been acquired circumstantially.
 He experiences first hand on a daily basis the tension between what the human being is in his petty society and what it could be.
 His own attempt to reorder the regime of his soul and self-legislate healthy values is incessantly disrupted by the feverish city in which he lives.
 That is to say, the great city is a monster against which he perpetually struggles.
 But as Nietzsche elsewhere counsels, “Whoever fights monsters should see to it that in the process he does not become a monster” (BGE 146).

-Zarathustra is thus reiterating a familiar point: if the philosopher’s way of life is irreducibly at odds with the opinions and practices of the city, there are other extrapolitical options: the life of the renunciant or anchorite (the forest, or by extension, the desert or mountain cave), the life of the agrarian primitivist recluse (the self-sufficient farm), the life of the philosophical ‘friend’ (the Epicurean Garden or Blessed Isle).
+Zarathustra is thus reiterating a familiar point: if the philosopher’s way of life is irreducibly at odds with the opinions and practices of the city, there are other extra-political options: the life of the renunciant or anchorite (the forest, or by extension, the desert or mountain cave), the life of the agrarian primitivist recluse (the self-sufficient farm), the life of the philosophical ‘friend’ (the Epicurean Garden or Blessed Isle).
 All of these are examples of withdrawal.
 The final option here, however, provides the most striking juxtaposition of the three: over against the fetid, gloomy, claustrophobic swamp of the ape’s great city we envision a small cluster of green islands far away in the midst of a vast ocean, with fresh air blown in by trade winds.
 Over against the ignorant masses, avaricious merchants and fanatical ideologues we envision a small, self-selected community of philosophical companions and fellow creators.
 Over against the oppressive heteronomous customs, petty gossip and screaming headlines of traditional political life we envision the possibility of contemplation, self-cultivation and the exploration of new shapes of life.
 One wonders whether this idyllic alternative is really available to the ape; Zarathustra himself is confident that such islands are hidden everywhere.
 Whether or not this is true, we see here, in spite of Zarathustra’s own recent abandonment of the Blessed Isles, a residual acknowledgement of their abiding importance for nascent free spirits and higher types.
 If nothing else, his initial reply to the ape makes it clear that, wherever the appropriate place of the philosopher may ultimately be, it is not locked in a perpetual agon with the monstrous city.